myang2984-arch/LINKN_docs/privacy_policy_en.md

 ### 4.1 Storage Location
 - **Cloud Storage**: All user data is stored in Google Firebase Cloud Firestore databases
 - **Data Centers**: Located in Google Cloud's United States region servers
-- **Local Storage**: Link metadata is encrypted and stored on devices using SQLite
+- **Local Storage**: Link metadata is stored on devices using SQLite

 ### 4.2 Security Measures
 - **Encrypted Transmission**: All data transmission uses HTTPS/TLS encryption
-- **Token Encryption**: Notion Tokens are encrypted before storage
 - **Access Control**: Firestore security rules ensure only you can access your own data
 - **Authentication**: Multi-factor authentication support based on Firebase Authentication

 ### 4.3 Data Retention Period
 - **Active Accounts**: Data will be retained until you delete your account or data
-- **Inactive Accounts**: Account data that has not been logged into for more than 2 years will be automatically deleted (with 30 days advance email notification)
+- **Linked Notion Content**: Items already synced to your own Notion workspace stay there under your control; deleting your Linkn account does not remove Notion data automatically

 ---